the-turing-way/the-turing-way/book/website/project-design/community-growth-sustainability.md

 * **Intrinsic Motivations:** Personal growth, learning opportunities, passion for the project.
 * **Extrinsic Motivations:** Recognition, monetary rewards, career advancement.

 For instance, a developer might be motivated by the need to add specific functionality for their use case.
-At the same time, a technical writer may be more incentivized to contribute better documentation to onboard their teammates..
+At the same time, a technical writer may be more incentivized to contribute better documentation to onboard their teammates.

 ## Understanding the Contribution Pathway